jasia03/USDA---ai-evaluation-engine/README.md

 Queries under 6 words should trigger a clarifying question before any knowledge base search is attempted.
 This prevents the confident-wrong-answer failure pattern that appeared across multiple annotated conversations.

 **3. Agency-aware document routing**
 KBA documents should be tagged by USDA agency.
 Forest Service employees should not receive ERS-specific instructions.
-This was directly observed in annotation — a Forest Service user received instructions referencing an ERS Info Link folder that does not exist on their desktop.
+This was directly observed in annotation where a Forest Service user received instructions referencing an ERS Info Link folder that does not exist on their desktop.

 **4. Fix resolution detection mechanism**
 Resolution should require explicit user confirmation rather than being triggered automatically by a system event.
 Current false positives inflate the reported resolution rate.